 If the module encounters an unrecoverable error it enters the error state.
-This is indicated by the status LED flashing in the Morse pattern SOS.
+This is indicated by the change in voltage on the LED pin causing the LED connected to this pin to flash in the Morse pattern SOS.
 As soon as the unit enters the error state all processors stop processing commands and no further replies are returned.
 In the error state the unit does not respond to commands.
-The unit must be reset.